-"No active-duty service member or contractor data was exposed in this incident unless an individual has previous federal civilian service," he said, adding those affected would be notified between June 8 and June 19 on a rolling basis.
+"No active-duty service member or contractor data was exposed in this incident unless an individual has previous Ffederal civilian service," he said, adding that those affected would be notified between June 8 and June 19 on a rolling basis.

-But for troops who fall into this category — particularly those with security clearances — the dangers of having pirated information exposed may be especially high.
+But for those troops who do fall into this category — particularly those with security clearances — the dangers of having pirated information exposed may be especially high.

-Paul Rosenzweig, founder of the homeland security consulting company Red Branch consulting and a senior adviser to The Chertoff Group, said he worried that private information in security clearance questionnaires might be used by a foreign government to blackmail troops and other clearance holders into compromising actions.
+Paul Rosenzweig, founder of the homeland security consulting company Red Branch consulting and a senior adviser to The Chertoff Group, said he worried that private information within SF86 security clearance questionnaires might be used by a foreign government to blackmail troops and other clearance holders into compromising actions.